LORD-MicroStrain/mip_sdk/examples/c/7_series/stream_imu/README.md

-# 5 Series AHRS Example (C)
+# 7 Series IMU Streaming Example (C)

-This example demonstrates how to configure and use a MicroStrain 5-series AHRS device with the MIP SDK using the C API.
+This example demonstrates how to stream basic IMU sensor data from a MicroStrain 7-series device with the MIP SDK using the C API.

 ## Overview

-The example showcases the basic setup and operation of a 5-series AHRS device, including:
+The example showcases basic IMU sensor data streaming setup and operation of a 7-series device, including:
 - Device initialization and communication
-- Filter message format configuration
+- Sensor message format configuration
-- Gyro bias capture
-- Filter initialization and heading source configuration
 - Real-time data streaming and display
+- Dynamic magnetometer support detection
+- Basic packet and field-level callbacks

 ## Configuration